cjpatton/store/README.md

 Good times with data structures
 ===============================

-A super light-weight password manager for paranoid people who like Go.

 Package `store`
 ---------------
 Package store provides secure storage of `map[string]string` objects.
 The contents of the structure cannot be deduced from its public representation, and querying it requires knowledge of a secret key.
-It is suitable for client/server protocols whereby the service is trusted to provide storage, but is otherwise not trusted.
+It is suitable for client/server protocols where the service is trusted to provide storage, but is otherwise not trusted.

 The client possesses a secret key `K` and data `M` (of type `map[string]string`.